Rookout/docs/docs/sdk-setup.md

 ### Alternative API

-As an alternative, the Rookout Java Agent may be loaded as an SDK using a simple API.
+As an alternative, the Rookout SDK may be loaded using a simple API.
 The API works out of the box when using the [JDK](https://stackoverflow.com/questions/1906445/what-is-the-difference-between-jdk-and-jre) runtime, but for the [JRE](https://stackoverflow.com/questions/1906445/what-is-the-difference-between-jdk-and-jre) runtime you must bundle `tools.jar` along side the Rookout jar in your deployment.
 For more information check out the relevant [deployment examples](deployment-examples.md).

 ```java